Setting the Java Build Path

 The Java build path is persisted into a file named '.classpath' in the project's file structure.
 The purpose of this file is to provide a way to share Java build path settings with others through some source code repository.
 In particular, this file should not be manually edited, since it may get corrupted.

-Classpath entries
+Classpath Entries

 Classpath entries can be defined using factory methods defined on JavaCore.
 Classpath entries can reference any of the following:

-Exclusion patterns
+Exclusion Patterns

 A classpath source entry may be assigned an exclusion pattern, which prevents certain resources in a source folder from being visible on the classpath.
 Using a pattern allows specified portions of the resource tree to be filtered out.
 Each exclusion pattern path is relative to the classpath entry and uses a pattern mechanism similar to Ant.
 Exclusion patterns can be used to specify nested source folders as long as the outer pattern excludes the inner pattern.